Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The water cycle isn't just a diagram you memorize—it's the engine that connects Earth's atmosphere, hydrosphere, lithosphere, and biosphere into one dynamic system.
-You're being tested on how energy drives phase changes, how water moves between reservoirs, and how human activities can disrupt these flows.
+The water cycle isn't just a diagram you memorize.
+It's the engine that connects Earth's atmosphere, hydrosphere, lithosphere, and biosphere into one dynamic system.
+You'll be tested on how energy drives phase changes, how water moves between reservoirs, and how human activities can disrupt these flows.
 Understanding the water cycle means understanding energy transfer, residence times, feedback loops, and the connections between climate and ecosystems.

-Water doesn't just rise and fall—it moves horizontally across the planet.
-Wind patterns and pressure systems redistribute moisture from water-rich areas to drier regions.
+Water doesn't just rise and fall.
+It also moves horizontally across the planet.
+Wind patterns and pressure systems redistribute moisture from water-rich areas (like tropical oceans) to drier regions (like continental interiors).

-Compare: Advection vs. Precipitation—advection moves water horizontally through the atmosphere, while precipitation moves it vertically back to Earth's surface.
-Together, they explain why coastal and mountainous regions receive different rainfall amounts.
+Compare: Advection vs. Precipitation: advection moves water horizontally through the atmosphere, while precipitation moves it vertically back to Earth's surface.
+Together, they explain why coastal and mountainous regions receive different rainfall amounts than flat continental interiors.

 Once precipitation reaches the ground, its fate depends on surface conditions.
-Soil type, vegetation cover, slope, and saturation levels determine whether water infiltrates, pools, or flows overland.
+Soil type, vegetation cover, slope, and how saturated the ground already is all determine whether water infiltrates, pools, or flows overland.

-Below the surface, water moves slowly through soil and rock.
-Gravity pulls water downward, but the rate depends on the permeability of materials it passes through.
+Below the surface, water moves through soil and rock much more slowly than it does on the surface.
+Gravity pulls water downward, but the rate depends on the permeability (how easily water flows through) of the materials it encounters.

-Compare: Percolation vs. Groundwater Flow—percolation is vertical movement through the unsaturated zone, while groundwater flow is primarily horizontal movement through saturated aquifers.
-Both are slow compared to surface processes, which is why groundwater contamination persists for decades.
+Compare: Percolation vs. Groundwater Flow: percolation is vertical movement through the unsaturated zone, while groundwater flow is primarily horizontal movement through saturated aquifers.
+Both are slow compared to surface processes, which is why groundwater contamination can persist for decades or longer.

 | Concept | Best Examples |